The E6 route to multicomponent dark matter: Introduction

 \section{Introduction}

-With the basic building blocks of the Standard Model (SM), the particles and the interactions, all in place, their properties underpinned by solid experimental data \cite{Tanabashi:2018oca}, it is time to look at some of the pieces of the overarching puzzle that the SM fails to put in place, and also to answer some of the intriguing questions that the SM gives rise to.
-The SM, in its canonical form, fails to explain neutrino oscillation data \cite{Esteban2019} and at the same time does not account for particle dark matter \cite{Aghanim:2018eyx}.
-Although having charge-parity (CP) violating interactions \cite{10.1143/PTP.49.652}, the SM fails to account for the matter-antimatter asymmetry, as observed in the Universe today \cite{Farrar_1994}.
-Neither does the SM provide any satisfactory solution to the reason as to why the neutron electric dipole moment is so small \cite{Afach:2015sja}.
+With the building blocks of the Standard Model (SM), the particles and the interactions, all in place---their properties underpinned by experimental data~\cite{Tanabashi:2018oca}---it is perhaps time to look at some of the pieces of the overarching puzzle that the SM fails to put in place, and to answer some of the intriguing questions that its structure begets.
+The SM, in its canonical form, fails to explain neutrino oscillation data~\cite{Esteban2019} and cannot account for the dark matter (DM) content of the Universe~\cite{Aghanim:2018eyx}.
+Models unifying the three interactions of the SM~\cite{Georgi:1972cj, Georgi:1974my, Fritzsch:1974nn} can be ultraviolet (UV) free~\cite{PhysRevLett.30.1346, PhysRevLett.30.1343}, renormalisable~\cite{tHooft:1972tcz}, and protected against quantum gravity effects~\cite{Kallosh:1995hi, Hawking1975, Banks:2006mm}, being described by a single gauged symmetry at the UV\@.
+Such frameworks predict unification of the gauge couplings and partial unification of the Yukawa couplings, giving rise to a highly predictive (albeit phenomenological) IR model.
+Also, unified models naturally provide the scales associated with the baryon- and lepton-number violating Weinberg operators~\cite{Weinberg:1979sa} related to neutrino see-saw and proton decay.
+Besides, models based on $SO(10)$ and larger symmetries~\cite{Gursey:1975ki,Achiman:1978vg,Shafi:1978gg} embed the SM fermions in anomaly free representations, providing a non-anthropic explanation for the cancellation of chiral anomalies~\cite{Georgi:1980pd} (also check~\cite{Geng:1988pr, Minahan:1989vd}).

-It is with the aim to solve some or all of the `shortcomings' of the SM that varied frameworks of new physics have been proposed over the years.
-With a utter lack of experimental discoveries to point to a general direction of new physics, all such frameworks are at the same footing as of now, with phenomenologically motivated models of low scale validity being worked on throughout the particle physics community.
-While phenomenological models strive to find out the minimum degrees of freedom required to solve the questions unanswered by the SM, the UV completions of such models are generally required to fulfill certain theoretical requirements.
-For example, it is expected that a theory should be ultraviolet safe \cite{PhysRevLett.30.1346, PhysRevLett.30.1343}, that it should be renormalisable \cite{tHooft:1972tcz}, that all symmetries should be protected against quantum gravity corrections \cite{Kallosh:1995hi, Hawking1975, Banks:2006mm}.